 How Should I Notify Employees?

 It’s important to limit the number of people with access to your random drug pulls.
-You should carefully consider who can see results.
+Carefully consider who can see results.
 Best practice calls for one person to have access to notices to order drug tests and another has access to results.

 What if a selected employee is not available for testing?